 I worked with cans of red paint I had on hand and I started with the red Behr Hi-Gloss enamel.
 I brushed a bit of the color on the bottom of the house and it was a little too orange.

 I added black paint to the red paint to deepen the color but I overdid it.
 Seems it doesn't take much black paint to make a color darker ......or several shades darker.
+Don't be afraid to mix paint colors together for a custom color.
+Just keep mixing until you are happy with the new color.

 Painting The Butterfly House